 The device itself is quite large in order to facilitate that big display, and that may make it difficult to hold for those with smaller hands.
 It’s a comfortable device to have in your hand, though, thanks to the rounded edges of the rear and the matte finish.

 There's a separate version of the phone called the OnePlus 7T Pro McLaren Edition that comes with a design themed around the sports car brand.
-The tech is largely similar but it has some slightly higher spec such as 12GB of RAM.
+The tech is largely similar but it has some slightly higher spec such as 12GB of RAM and it sports 5G too.

 The 7T Pro measures 162.6 x 75.9 x 8.8mm and weighs 206g, making it one of the heftier handsets we've seen recently.'